ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### The Bridge Analogy
 Imagine you need to build a bridge across a canyon.
-The width of the canyon is the Challenge Gap (\|D - C\|).
-It's the distance between what you can already do and what the task requires.
+The width of the canyon is the Challenge Gap (\|D - C\|): the structural mismatch between what you can handle alone and what the task demands; **crossing becomes possible in the ZPD when scaffolding/guidance makes assisted performance workable**.
 The strength and length of your bridge materials is the Scaffolding (S).
 It's the support you have from your leader or your tools.
 The formula S\_e \* S\_t / \|D - C\| now becomes a simple question: Is the bridge long and strong enough for the canyon?
 This creates three clear scenarios: